25th January 2020

 I asked my eldest daughter if she would use the shutter release cable and take the photographs of me.
 I showed her the lighting photographs that had been taken and explained what I was hoping to achieve.
 I would break and review the images with her discussing things like the exposure and composition and if my facial expressions were coming through to her.
 In some places I decreased the f-stops so that the images were darker and repeated the shoot but with different settings.

-I also altered the cameras height so that when I was in bed it was at my eye level but when I was cowering on the floor I adjusted the tripod so that it was above me, looking down like my ex would have been.
+I also altered the cameras height so that when I was in bed it was at my eye level but when I was cowering on the floor I adjusted the tripod so that it was above me, looking down like he would have been.
 However, I was always hiding in bed when he threatened or attacked me in the bedroom so I used creative license for the shots out of the bed.

 The contact sheets of these images can be seen below.